 - Suicidal Thoughts

-At Landmark Recovery, or experienced staff has dealt with a wide range of treatment methods and approaches for substance abuse disorders.
-If you’re seeking a detox center in Lexington and are concerned for the well-being of yourself or a loved one abusing substances, reach out to our team and we’ll walk you through the process for enrolling in drug or alcohol rehab.
+At Landmark Recovery, our experienced medical staff has dealt with a wide range of treatment methods and approaches for substance abuse disorders.
+If you’re seeking a detox center near Lexington and are concerned for the well-being of yourself or a loved one abusing substances, call our admissions team at 502-309-2675, and they’ll walk you through the process for enrolling in drug or alcohol rehab.

 Choose Recovery Over Addiction